Seamless, Correct, and Generic Programming over Serialised Data: Interlude: Views and Singletons

 \section{Interlude: Views and Singletons}

 The precise indexing of pointers by a runtime-irrelevant copy of the value they are pointing to means that inspecting the buffer's content should not only return runtime information but also refine the index to reflect that information at the type-level.
-As a consequence, the functions we are going to define in the following subsections are views.
+As a consequence, the buffer-inspecting functions we are going to define will be views.